freeseek/mocha/README.md

 ```
 and this website.
 For any feedback or questions, contact the <a href="mailto:giulio.genovese@gmail.com">author</a>

 WARNING: MoChA will not yield useful results for VCFs from whole exome sequencing data as MoChA does not model the reference allele bias in these assays.
-Furthermore, whole exome sequencing does not include enough heterozygous sites to allow for detection of mosaic chromosomal alterations at low cell fractions
+Furthermore, whole exome sequencing does not include enough heterozygous sites to allow for detection of mosaic chromosomal alterations at low cell fractions.
+Similarly, low coverage whole genome sequencing will not provide a sufficient sampling of molecules to detect mosaic chromosomal alterations at low cell fractions, even in the unlikely ideal scenario of most heterozygous sites correctly genotyped and phased

 <!--ts-->
    * [Usage](#usage)